DasParijat/RingtailDE-Website/README.md

 # Changelog
+## 7/25/25
+- Added proper thumbnail for game widget.
+- All clickable things will now turn the cursor into a pointer.
+- Added most recent link to itch version of Ringtail DE.

 ## 7/24/25
 - Added 5 gifs to be displayed as screenshots
 - Added description for each gif, as well as compressing them by size so they don't lag the page as much.